fraserjubb/fm-stats-preview-card/README.md

-# FM - <Challenge Name> Solution - Fraser Jubb
+# FM - Stats Preview Card Solution - Fraser Jubb

-This is a solution to [this challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/<link>).
+This is a solution to [this challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).

 ## 📖 Table of contents